-I also got my warts frozen off (the ones from Healing from physical pain, a personal essay are indeed still there, grr), and later, while still congested and weak, I got nausea and stomach pain in the middle of grocery shopping.
+I also got my warts frozen off (gross, I know, and I’m sorry), and later, while still congested and weak, I got nausea and stomach pain in the middle of grocery shopping.
 My boyfriend and I hurried back and I laid on the bed for a long while, breathing deeply, praying for the stomach ache to go away and for my fingers to stop burning.
 Everything was weighing down on me, manifesting into physical pain.
 The pandemic, the riots, the uncertainty, my own personal situations.

 I have been undergoing tons of stress surrounding Instagram, my blog, and my life path.
 This sounds silly and out of place, but it is a real challenge I have faced in my daily life.
 As a 20-year-old, uncertain of her purpose and lost in a sea of other creatives, it’s difficult to know where to go from here.
 Am I doing the right thing?
 I’ve been asking myself.
 Or am I headed down the wrong path?